superduper-io/superduper/README.md

   - **Python developers** using MongoDB who want to apply AI with simple commands.
   - **Data scientists & ML engineers** who want to develop AI models using their favourite tools, with minimum infrastructural overhead.
-  -👷 **Infrastructure engineers** who want a single scalable setup that supports both in-house and cloud deployment.
+  -👷 **Infrastructure engineers** who want a single scalable setup that supports local, on-prem and cloud deployment.

 **What can you do with SuperDuperDB?**

   - 🚀 **Deploy** all your AI models to automatically compute outputs in the database in a single environment with simple Python commands.
-  - 🏋️ **Train** models on the data in your database without additional ingestion and pre-processing simply by querying.
+  - 🏋️ **Train** models on the data in your database without additional ingestion and pre-processing, simply by querying.
   - 🌐 **Integrate** APIs such as OpenAI to work together with other models on your data effortlessly.

 **Why choose SuperDuperDB?**

   - 🪠 **Avoid** duplicate data, pipelines and infrastructure with a single scalable deployment.
-  - 📅 Deployment automatically kept **up-to-date** as new data is handled automatically and immediately.
+  - 📅 Keep AI models **up-to-date** by processing new data immediately and automatically.
-  - 🤸 Single developer setup for **lightweight** use-cases.
+  - 🤸 Easy single node setup for **lightweight** use-cases.
-  - 📈 **Scalable** setup for enterprise use-cases.
+  - 📈 **Scalable** multi-host setup for enterprise use-cases via Dask or Ray.

 <p align="center">
   <br>